Malaysia Super League: Clubs

+2025–26 season

-Other clubs
+Former clubs

-The following clubs that had competed in the Malaysia Super League or the top flight M-League before 2004 but are not competing in the Malaysia Super League during the 2023 season.
+The following clubs that had competed in the Malaysia Super League or the top flight M-League before 2004 but are not competing in the Malaysia Super League during the 2025–26 season.

 Privatisation of the league's football clubs

-The Pahang Football Association became the first FAM affiliate to separate itself from the management of its football team with the formation of Sri Pahang F.C. which was now under the management of Pahang FC Sdn Bhd starting from the 2016 Malaysia Super League season onwards.
+The Pahang Football Association became the first FAM affiliate to separate itself from the management of its football team with the formation of Sri Pahang which was now under the management of Pahang FC Sdn Bhd starting from the 2016 Malaysia Super League season onwards.